qho-djo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 4-empty creates an empty file.
 The file 5-execute add execute permission to the owner of the file hello.
 The file 6-multiplepermission adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+The file 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello.